 It’s the government’s responsibility to keep the roads maintained.
 But if the road was either poorly constructed or is not being maintained and the road conditions caused the accident, the government may be held liable for the accident.

-For decades, our Washington, DC bus accident lawyer at Regan Zambri Long PLLC has been helping victims and their families recover compensation after these types of negligence cause a bus accident to occur.
+For decades, our Washington, DC bus accident lawyer at Regan Zambri Long PLLC has been helping victims and their families recover compensation after these types of negligence cause a accident to occur.
 We will go after the other party responsible and make sure you get the justice you deserve.

 The personal injuries caused by a bus accident can be extensive and severe.
-First, buses are much larger and heavier than typical vehicles.
+First, buses or coaches are much larger and heavier than typical vehicles.
 If a bus crashes into a car, the car will likely sustain much more damage than the bus.
 The same is true of accidents involving pedestrians or cyclists.

 Second, bus passengers typically do not wear seatbelts and may stand if the bus is crowded.
-In an impact, bus riders could fall or be thrown into seats, against windows, or other passengers.
+In an impact, riders could fall or be thrown into seats, against windows, or other passengers.

 Some of the most common types of bus accident injuries include:

-Our Washington, DC bus accident lawyer has recovered millions of dollars in compensation for our clients.
+Our lawyers in Washington, DC bus accident lawyer has recovered millions of dollars in compensation for our clients.
 Backed by decades of experience fighting against the WMATA, our firm has an established reputation for pursuing legal excellence in complex bus accident cases.

 As our client, you will enjoy peace of mind knowing that we will be protecting your legal rights from start to finish.
 Our bus accident lawyers will do everything in our power to secure the maximum compensation you need to pay for injury-related expenses, such as medical care and lost income, as well as full compensation for all of the physical and emotional consequences of your injuries.